About Virginia Western :: College Policies

-VWCC publications (Catalog and Student Handbook, Faculty Handbook, etc.)
+- Virginia Western publications (Catalog, Student Handbook, Faculty Handbook, etc.)

-Other VWCC written policies such as parking regulations
+- Other Virginia Western written policies such as parking regulations

 In the event of a conflict or contradiction, the highest applicable level in the hierarchy takes precedence.

 The President's Executive Staff members are responsible for areas within their scope of responsibility.
-This group consists of the Vice Presidents and the Human Resources Director.
+This group consists of the President, Vice Presidents and Associate Vice President.
 They identify the need for new or revised policies, recommend appropriate policies, and review College-wide policies.
-All new governance policies and substantive revisions to existing policies must be reviewed and approved by the Executive Staff and accepted by the President prior to becoming official policy.
+All new governance policies and substantive revisions to existing policies must be reviewed and approved by the President s Executive Staff prior to becoming official policy.

-The College Committees are established by the President's Executive Staff.
-The Committees and Senates may be charged with addressing special projects, or strategic tasks of the College such as academic program reviews, curriculum approval, reviewing new technology needs, etc. Committees may vary somewhat from year to year based on the changing needs of the College.
-Committee membership is coordinated through the Institutional Effectiveness Office, except where otherwise specified in committee by-laws.
-Faculty members typically serve on at least one committee each year.
-Most administrators and staff members serve on at least two committees each year.
+The Governance Committees are established by the President's Executive Staff.
+The Governance Committees and Senates may be charged with addressing special projects, or strategic tasks of the College.
+These projects or tasks may be accomplished through workgroups which report their findings and recommendations through their assigned committee.
+These workgroups may vary somewhat from year to year based on the changing needs of the College.

 Faculty Senate, Administrative Faculty, and Staff Senates are forums to discuss the concerns of teaching faculty, administrators, and College staff, respectively.